 What is the Amazon Brand Registry?

 Amazon completely re-structured its Brand Registry program in April 2017.
-If you were Brand Registered before April 2017 you have to re-enroll.
+If you were Brand Registered before April 2017 you have to re-enroll in Brand Registry 2.0.

 What Brand Registry Does and Doesn't Do